FDA-AI/FDAi/README.md

 Our goal is to develop [FAIR (Findable, Accessible, Interoperable, and Reusable)](docs/contributing/fair.md) data and analytical tools that can be used by any regulatory agencies, businesses, non-profits or individuals to quantify the effects of every food, drug, supplement, and treatment on every measurable aspect of human health and happiness.

-The [Nx Monorepo](docs/contributing/repo-structure.md) is to achieve maximum interoperability and minimum duplication of effort between the various projects in order to maximize the speed of development and minimize costs.
-This can be done by modularizing the codebase into libraries and plugins that can be shared between the various projects.
+The [Nx Monorepo](docs/contributing/repo-structure.md) is to achieve maximum interoperability and minimum duplication of effort between the various projects to maximize the speed of development and minimize costs.
+This can be
+done by modularizing the codebase into libraries and plugins that can be shared between the various projects.

 Apps in this monorepo: